robocomp/robocomp/classes/dsr/README.md

 std::optional<uint32_t> insert_node(Node& node);
 ```
 Inserts in the Graph the Node given by parameter.

-Return optional with the id of the Node if success, otherwise returns a void optional.
+Returns optional with the id of the Node if success, otherwise returns a void optional.

 ```c++